What to see in Porto on a weekend?

-The Sao Bento Train Station was built in the early 9th century on the remains of the former convent of San Bento del Ave María and what is really worth this station is its hall decorated with more than 20,000 tiles in which the history of Portugal is portrayed.
+The Sao Bento Train Station was built in the early 9th century on the remains of the former convent of San Bento del Ave María and what is really worth going to the station is its hall that is decorated with more than 20,000 tiles in which the history of Portugal is portrayed.

 You will see this type of blue tiles in many places in Porto and northern Portugal, but those of The Sao Bento station are spectacular.
 What you see are scenes that represent key moments in the history of Portugal.
-My recommendation is that you take some time to see these images, not to arrive, take a look at it, take the photo and go.
+My recommendation is that you take some time to see these images, not just arrive, take a look at it, take the photo, and go.

 Once you leave Sao Bento station and considering it’s the first day in the evening, you can go for a walk and dine on the banks of the Douro River at any of the dozens of restaurants.
 The truth is that the environment is beautiful and worth it.
 The view of the bridge of Louis I Eiffel style from this point is very good and you have to view one of the most typical photos of Porto.

 Just below the Luis I Bridge there is another bridge that you can walk across and that allows you to cross from one side of the river to the other.
-From this bridge that will be about 10 or 15 meters above the river, young boys are thrown into the river.
-At night you won’t see them, but during the day, if you cross here it’s a regular thing, to see the kids hanging from the bridge to drop.
+From this bridge that is about 10 or 15 meters above the river, young boys jump into the river.
+At night you won’t see them, but during the day, if you cross here, it’s a regular occurrence to see the kids hanging from the bridge ready to jump.

 The Dos Guindais funicular